Konstrukt

 Set up the database

 Out of the box Konstrukt works using PetaPoco as the persistence layer as this is what ships with Umbraco.
-It is possible to use a custom Repository if you prefer, but for the sake of getting started, we’ll assume you are using this default strategy.
+It is possible to use a custom if you prefer, but for the sake of getting started, we’ll assume you are using this default strategy.

 Start by setting up a database table for your model (you might want to populate it with some dummy data as well whilst learning).
 We’ll use the following as an example: